magnet-tn/dwa15-fall2016-notes/03_Laravel/29_Using_Authentication.md

 }
 ```

 This line is dictating that every method/action in LoginController will use the `guest` middleware, *except* for `logout`.
+(Note that this approach is applying the middleware via the Controller rather than the Routes as we did earlier.)

 So what does the `guest` Middleware do?

-Again we can refer to the `Kernel.php`:
+Again we can refer to `Kernel.php`:

 ```php
 protected $routeMiddleware = [